 A permission is set on an object in the vCenter object hierarchy.
-Each permission associates the object with a group or user and the group's or user's access roles.
+Each permission associates the object with a group or user and the group's or user's access role.
 For example, you can select a virtual machine object, add one permission that gives the ReadOnly role to Group 1, and add a second permission that gives the Administrator role to User 2.

 By assigning a different role to a group of users on different objects, you control the tasks that those users can perform in your vSphere environment.
 For example, to allow a group to configure memory for the host, select that host and add a permission that grants a role to that group that includes theprivilege.

 You can assign permissions to objects at different levels of the hierarchy, for example, you can assign permissions to a host object or to a folder object that includes all host objects.
 See Hierarchical Inheritance of Permissions.
-You can also assign permissions to a global root object to apply the permissions to all object in all solutions.
+You can also assign propagating permissions to a global root object to apply the permissions to all object in all solutions.
 See Global Permissions.